RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 The operator bundle (e.g., see the [6.0.8-1 bundle.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/6.0.8-1/bundle.yaml))
 contains the operator deployment and the reference to the operator image (redislabs/operator).
 To use a private repository, you must change this image reference before you deploy the operator.
-This image should point to the same value tag pushed to the private repository:
+This image should point to the same tag pushed to the private repository:

 ```
 ${PRIVATE_REPO}/redislabs/operator:${OPERATOR_VERSION}